weixiao-huang/silver-spoon/docs/README.md

 #### MacOS

-Open the Preferences of Docker for Mac, make sure your projects' root folder is in the File sharing list as below:
+Open the Preferences of Docker for Mac, make sure your projects' root folder and `/tmp` are both in the File sharing list as below:

 <img src="./img/file-sharing-mac.png" style="width: 60%;"/>

 ## Prerequirements